Can you get the flu after the flu shot?

 Each year, scientists determine which strain of the flu is most likely to be common and develop a vaccine specifically for that strain.
 The flu vaccine uses an inactivated, or “dead,” form of the virus, so you can’t get the flu from the flu shot.
 It takes about two weeks after getting the shot for the vaccine to be effective.

 It’s possible to get infected in that two-week period or to be exposed to a different strain of the flu and still come down with it.
-However, getting the flu shot does reduce both the risk of getting the flu and the severity of the disease, along with helping prevent you from transmitting it to others.
+However, getting the flu shot is highly recommended by medical professionals like Bridget Bolterstein, an advanced practice registered nurse at Aurora Health Care.

-The flu vaccine does provide protection against infection, however it’s especially important to reduce the severity of flu cases and the amount of transmission.
+The flu vaccine does provide protection against infection, but it’s especially important to reduce the severity of flu cases and the amount of transmission.

 In addition to getting the flu vaccine, practicing good hand hygiene is still important when it comes to flu season.
-If you’re feeling sick, stay home so you don’t spread it to others.
+Also, if you’re feeling sick, stay home so you don’t spread it to others.

 Related Posts